Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Introduction

-The theoretical perspective of neutrino physics can be traced back to Ettore Majorana's elegant work\cite{Majorana} on a real solution to the Dirac equation -- known as the Majorana fermion.
-Unfortunately, for over a century, we have found that all the fundamental particles have their own anti-particles and therefore are described by Dirac fermions.
+The neutrino, first discovered in 1956\cite{neutrino1} and named as the "ghost particle", has extremely weak interactions with other matters, and it is one of the big mysteries to us and has a deep relationship with the physics of early universe.
+The theoretical perspective of neutrino physics can be traced back to Ettore Majorana's elegant work\cite{Majorana} on a real solution of the Dirac equation -- known as the Majorana fermion.
+Unfortunately, for over a century, we have found that all the fundamental particles have their own anti-particles and therefore are described as Dirac fermions.
 However, the neutrino is still possible to be a Majorana fermion because it does not carry electric charge.
-In the Standard Model(SM), the neutrino is described by a left-handed chiral Weyl fermion with zero rest mass\cite{standardmodel}, but it is not clear whether the neutrino is a Dirac fermion or a Majorana fermion.
-The smoking gun experiment that might be able to distinguish these two cases is the so-called neutrinoless double-$\beta$ decay, unfortunately, such experimental evidence is still missing so far\cite{doublebeta1,doublebeta2,doublebeta3,doublebeta4}.
+In the Standard Model(SM), the neutrino is described as a chiral Weyl fermion with zero rest mass\cite{standardmodel}.

-A cutting-edge step towards understanding this big puzzle has been taken by the neutrino oscillation experiments during the past decade\cite{neutrinoexp1,neutrinoexp2,neutrinoexp3,neutrinoexp4,neutrinoexp5,neutrinoexp6,neutrinoexp7,neutrinoexp8,neutrinoexp9,neutrinoexp10,neutrinoexp11}.
+A cutting-edge step toward understanding this big puzzle has been taken by the neutrino oscillation experiments during the past decade\cite{neutrinoexp1,neutrinoexp2,neutrinoexp3,neutrinoexp4,neutrinoexp5,neutrinoexp5.5,neutrinoexp6,neutrinoexp7,neutrinoexp8,neutrinoexp9,neutrinoexp10,neutrinoexp11}.
 These experiments have confirmed that the neutrino has a nonzero mass, at energy scale of $0.1eV$.
 This big discovery starts to shake the foundation of modern particle physics, which is built on the well tested SM.
 So far, it is the first and the only new physics beyond the SM that has been observed experimentally.
+Nevertheless, it is still unclear whether the neutrino is a Dirac fermion or a Majorana fermion.
+The smoking gun experiment that might be able to distinguish these two cases is the so-called neutrinoless double-$\beta$ decay.
+Unfortunately, such experimental evidence is still missing so far\cite{doublebeta1,doublebeta2,doublebeta3,doublebeta4}.